JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: i don't see any icons on my screen or your last picture

-NS: yes you doo a little (vertical) row of icons
+NS: yes you do a little (vertical) row of icons

 JR: oh you mean the panel on the far right?

-NS: yes
+NS: yes.
 in the left side of that

 JR: yes and pick the map one?

-NS: there is a vertical row of icons and you pick the one which is a red circles with something on "maybe a sphere"
+NS: There is a vertical row of icons and you pick the one which is a red circles with something on "maybe a sphere"

 JR: yes i think it is a map :)

+NS: So it looks like my picture.
+Yes.
-NS: So it look like my picture yes so that is where one controls textures
+So that is where one controls textures.
 Now to associate the image with the shader

 JR: ok